 The B.S. and B.A. degree programs began in 2010.
 The first graduating class–5 physics majors–was in 2012.
 In 2013, the Department of Physics fissioned from the Department of Chemistry.

-The national average graduating class in physics for Bachelor’s-only granting institutions is 4.9.
-From 2012 – 2015, our average is 3 graduates per year.
-We currently have more than 15 physics majors and plan to graduate 5 students per year after 2016.
+The national median graduating class in physics for nearly 500 Bachelor’s-only (physics) granting institutions is 5.
+From 2018 – 2020, our average is 8 graduates per year.
+We currently have more than 30 physics majors.